 - Proposed solution: Write a list of recommendations and connect each to a benefit which the client will receive should they choose your business.

 - Pricing information: Include your price for each kind of work and clarify all the details involving your pricing structure and how you arrived at the pricing you provided.

 Effective marketing campaigns don’t happen overnight.
 They have to be carefully planned and you have to make sure that the proposal you wrote is built around the company’s vision as well as their goals.
 Here are some tips to help you get that proposal approved:

 The key to a great marketing campaign is diversity.
 It’s not just a trend.
 It’s marketing with a social conscience.
-Let your prospect client know that you pay attention to different groups, across all ages and preference.
+Let your prospective client know that you pay attention to different groups, across all ages and preferences.
 Propose a marketing plan with the kind of focus that gets attention towards your products and services.